 FOURTH CYCLE – TELLING THE WHOLE STORY

-I have used a third party facilitator to do this.
-And as we have time-lined the story and re-told the joys and sorrows of it, we have used space, movement and physical action to give it all to Jesus and reconcile around the Lord’s table.
+On occasions I have used a third party facilitator to do this.
+And as we have time-lined the story and re-told the joys and sorrows of it, with our facilitators, we have used space, movement and physical action to give it all to dramatise and share the story and experience together a moment of catharsis and closure.
+These kinds of experience can be powerfully healing and bonding for a community which has been fragmented and atomised by the pain of the past.

 NEXT CYCLE – NEW STORY